dgrtwo/dgrtwo.github.com/_posts/2017-08-09-trump-followup.md

 * **Early days**: All of Trump's tweets until late 2011 came from the Web Client.
 * **Other platforms**: There was then a burst of tweets from TweetDeck and TwitLonger Beta, but these disappeared.
 Some exploration (shown later) indicate these may have been used by publicists promoting his book, though some ([like this one from TweetDeck](https://twitter.com/realdonaldtrump/status/146994336670822400)) clearly either came from him or were dictated.
-* **Starting the Android**: Trump's first tweet from the Android was in [February 2013](https://twitter.com/realdonaldtrump/status/298972696438521857)
+* **Starting the Android**: Trump's first tweet from the Android was in [February 2013](https://twitter.com/realdonaldtrump/status/298972696438521857), and it quickly became his main device.
 * **Campaign**: The iPhone was introduced only when Trump announced his campaign by 2015.
 It was clearly used by one or more of his staff, because by the end of the campaign.
 (There was also an iPad used occasionally, which was lumped with several other platforms into the "Other" category).
 The iPhone reduced its activity after the
 * **Switch to iPhone**: Trump's last Android tweet was on [March 25th, 2017](https://twitter.com/realdonaldtrump/status/845646761704243200), and a few days later [Trump's staff confirmed he'd switched to using an iPhone](https://www.theverge.com/2017/3/29/15103504/donald-trump-iphone-using-switched-android).

 Which devices did Trump use himself, and which did other people use to tweet for him?
 To answer this, we could consider that **Trump almost never uses hashtags, pictures or links** in his tweets.
+Thus, the percentage of tweets containing one of those features is a proxy for how much others are tweeting for him.

 {% highlight r %}